mirosimo/CARS_THYMELEAF/README.md

 For now there are implemented things like:
-Inserting, Updating, Deleting records, Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Exception management, handling, Multilanguage, Views Validation, Just now in progress - JWT - user authorization, authentication will be followed by implementing User Roles, Privileges management.
+Inserting, Updating, Deleting records, Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Exception management, handling, Multilanguage, Views Validation, Just now in progress - JWT - user authorization will be followed by implementing User Roles, Privileges management.
 Images are saved as blob in db, Thymeleaf, Css.

 ## Multilanguage